A day in the life of a Horticulturist

 Stop wondering what a day in the life of a Horticulturist looks like, and start working towards making your dreams a reality!
 Study a nationally recognised course with OC and take the first steps towards a fulfilling, rewarding, hands-on career.

-Environment & animal studies Student success
+Environment & animal studies Horticulture Student success

 Open Colleges